corrode/corrode.github.io/content/pro/_index.md

 <li>Personalized curriculum tailored to your goals</li>
 <li>Code review & feedback between sessions</li>
 <li>Interview preparation & CV review</li>
-<li>Pre-allocated for the full journey.
-You know what you're getting into.</li>
+<li>A fixed commitment to the full journey.
+Exactly 10 sessions, no surprises.</li>
 </ul>
 <a href="https://cal.com/corrode/intro-call" class="pro-btn pro-btn-secondary pro-btn-full">Commit to the Full Journey</a>
 <p class="pro-price-note">Best value.
 For engineers who are serious about mastering Rust and want the space to do it properly.</p>